PimMeulensteen/complex-system-simulation-group-16/README.md

 ## Required packages
 - Numpy
 - Matplotlib
+- Powerlaw

-Note that these packages are also described in ``
+Note that these packages are also described in `requirements.txt`, and can be installed usign `pip3 install -r requirements.txt`.

+## Bonus
+For this project, some bonus points were availilbe.
+From that, we have implemented the following:
+- 5-10% ‘assert’ statements inline
+- Structured as a module (`__init__.py`; e.g. `pip install .` works)
+- Documentation generated from docstrings (`pdoc css_dla`)